Atigeo/jupyterhub/templates/jupyterhub-instructions.md

 Build the docker
 ----------------
-First copy the wheel into the docker dir..

-    $ cp dist/xpatterns_analytics_token_service-1.0-py2-none-any.whl docker/
+This builds a local docker.

-    $ cd docker
+    $ cd ~/workspaces/xpatterns-analytics-token-service
-    $ docker build -t xpatterns-token-service .
+    $ bin/build-docker

-    $ check by running "docker images"
+Test by running

+    $ docker images

 You should see xpatterns-analytics-token-service docker.

-This builds a local docker.

-Later on, we will have Jenkins builds the docker that you are going to deploy, and it assigns a build number and puts it in the docker repo.
+Later on, we will have Jenkins build the docker that you are going to deploy, and it assigns a build number and puts it in the docker repo.

 We can run the service locally using:

+    $ build/run-docker

+Test by running

-    $ docker/docker_run_script.sh
+    $ docker ps

-Check that it is running with docker ps.
+This should show a running xpatterns-token-service.

 Test it by calling ping: